 Rapid Response staff creates a date range, from the date that the notice is received to the end of the program year (for example, August 26, 2019–June 30, 2020).

-Local staff uses this information to create an event in WIT.
+Local staff uses this information to create an event in WorkInTexas.com.

-Local staff verifies that the employer information in WIT matches the layoff information submitted.
+Local staff verifies that the employer information in WorkInTexas.com matches the layoff information submitted.

 How to Create a New Rapid Response Event